• The Road to Chaco Canyon

 I drove to Norman, Oklahoma and loaded in David Martin‘s car.
 We got an early start.
 As usual, we drove through gloomy weather until we hit the New Mexico border, where the clouds parted.
-Forecasts for our destination indicate a slight chance of rain.
-Snow would be nice.
+Forecasts for our destination indicated a slight chance of rain.
+Snow would have been nice.
 At the visitor’s center near Tumcumcari, we got materials about all kinds of stuff we don’t have time to see.
 Next time, next time.

-•Pearl blue skies and bright sun for this morning’s hike to Tsin Kletsin, one of the best in the canyon.
+Pearl blue skies and bright sun greeted us for this morning’s hike to Tsin Kletsin, one of the best in the canyon.
 We made the loop, starting at Casa Rinconada, and returning via the south gap.
 We have now hiked every trail in Chaco Canyon.

 After lunch we broke camp, then hiked Wijiji, one of the lonelier trails in the canyon, under perfectly blue skies.

 • Aztec Ruins and Angel Peak